Overview

 Place the mayonnaise, lemon juice and mustard in a large serving bowl.
 Season with salt and freshly ground black pepper and mix well

 Add the cabbage, onion, carrots and coriander and stir well to coat in the dressing.
-Cover and chill for 2-3 hrs before serving.
+Cover and chill for 2-3 hours before serving.

 PULL THE PORK

-Using the Meat Claws, shred the pork into strands.
+Using Meat Claws, shred the pork into strands.
 It may be easier to cut the pork into smaller pieces before doing this.

-Mix the pulled pork in with your BBQ Sauce, and serve with the coleslaw in a fresh white bap.
+Mix the pulled pork in with your BBQ sauce, and serve with the coleslaw in a fresh white bap.